taftsandbakken/serverless-practice/README.md

 npm i

 npx sst dev
-(enter the name you'd like for your personal stage, or just use the default.
+(enter the name you would like for your personal stage, or just use the default.
 This may take a while)
 ```

 # Usage